truenas/documentation/content/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

 ---

 {{< hint type=important title="Legacy Feature" >}}
-SMB Home Shares are provided as a legacy feature for organizations looking to maintain existing SMB configurations.
+SMB Home Shares are a legacy feature for organizations looking to maintain existing SMB configurations.
 They are not recommended for new deployments.

 Future TrueNAS SCALE releases can introduce instability or require configuration changes affecting this legacy feature.